mcelduffjames/ecf/README.md

 3. Wednesday: Visual edits on Credit Tracking, added guards to Credit QVD to only access databases when it's supposed to.
 4. Thursday: VEF Monthly Snapshot.
 5. Friday: VEF Monthly Snapshot and Action Resolution Tracking debugging.
+#### Weekly Summary: Debugging the VEF Monthly Snapshot and working on Credit Tracking.

+## Week of August 7 - August 11, 2017
+1. Monday: Spent the day working on Action Resolution Tracking (Contract filter for the most recent date loaded shows all 0s).
+Also began to work on cleaning up Support Center.
+2. Tuesday: Created autocalendar in Support Center and deleted existing repetitive date fields.
+Also removed unneccessary tables in Action Resolution (alpha sorts, numeric sorts).